People who struggle with a gambling or shopping problem often hide their issues out of shame and a desire for secrecy.

-The effect is that the addiction places a severe hardship on prison systems, public assistance programs and legal systems.
-There are many consequences of gambling addictions that result in economic costs.
+Gambling addictions also place a severe hardship on prison systems, public assistance programs, and legal systems.
+There are many consequences of gambling addictions that result in community economic costs.

 - Increased rates of unemployment